Ronda Rousey Says That She Will Not Be At The WWE ‘Royal Rumble’

 Recently, TMZ caught Triple H and Rousey having a private dinner, which was noticeably before the Royal Rumble, occurring on January 28.
 During this encounter, there was no confirmation or denial that she will be a part of the match.

-Rousey would also add that there is still not an official contract.
+Rousey also added that there is still not an official contract.
 Of course, this could be a way to lure people to think otherwise, but it could legitimately be a reason why she will indeed not be in the match.